Who is required to complete hunter education in Alaska?

 Alaska-Approved Hunting Course

-The Alaska Hunter Ed Course is approved and accepted by Alaska Department of Fish and Game.
+The Alaska Hunter Ed Course is approved and accepted by the Alaska Department of Fish and Game.

 What Makes a Course Approved?